junxit/us-congress-bills-113/metadata.md

 - 2014-02-25 — Reported by the Committee on Oversight and Government Reform.
 H. Rept.
 113-359.
 - 2014-02-26 — Committee on Armed Services Subcommittee on Readiness and Management Support.
 Hearings held.
 - 2014-02-26 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2014-06-25 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2014-09-18 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Carper with an amendment in the nature of a substitute and an amendment to the title.
+With written report No. 113-262.
+- 2014-09-18 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Carper with an amendment in the nature of a substitute and an amendment to the title.
+With written report No. 113-262.
+- 2014-09-18 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 577.